Ways to Develop Fine and Gross Motor Skills in Children

 * Clapping hands

-* Waving goodbye when parting
+* Waving goodbye when separating from someone

 * Lifting objects/food with a spoon or small shovel